Depositing and Reporting Withheld Taxes: Georgia

 - Georgia employers must file an annual reconciliation return along with Forms W-2 by January 31 for the immediately preceding calendar year.
 See Annual Reconciliation Forms and Filing Deadlines.

-- All employers must file Forms W-2 and provide a copy to each employee by January 31 for the immediately preceding calendar year.
+- All employers must file Forms W-2 and provide a copy to each employee annually by the due date for the immediately preceding calendar year.
 Certain employers must file the forms electronically.
 If payments are made to an independent contractor for the performance of services, a Form 1099 must be filed with the state and a copy of the form must be provided to the independent contractor by January 31.
 See Information Return Reporting Requirements.